 This course examines how poems work: how they are constructed, and how they produce meaning, pleasure, and cultural value.
 We will study poetry in terms of prosody, conventions, history, genre, and reception, with the goal of teaching the essential skills of close reading and contextual interpretation.
 Readings are primarily from the traditions of poetry written in English.
 (Writing-intensive.)
 Prerequisite, For first-years, one course in literature.
 No prerequisite for upperclass students.
 Not open to senior English or Creative Writing concentrators.
 Maximum enrollment, 20.
 The Department.

 206F,S The Study of the Novel.

 Forms of prose fiction since the 18th century.
 Attention to the primary structural features of the novel and the relations of narrative forms to social and historical contexts.
 Prerequisite, One course in literature.
-Not open to senior English or Creative Writing concentrators; open to first-year students in the spring semester only.
+Open to first-year students in the spring semester only.
 Not open to students who have taken English 205.
 The Department.

 Literature and History of the British Empire.

 This course examines the British Empire by juxtaposing literary texts and a variety of historical sources.
 It develops thematic subjects such as the civilizing mission and the violence of imperial rule, and it introduces students to literary and historical methodologies.
 It mainly addresses British representations of and relationships with Ireland, India, and Africa, highlighting both British and colonial writers.
 Authors include Schreiner, Conrad, Kipling, Tagore, and Bowen.
 Prerequisite, one course in history or English.
 (Same as History 213.)

 216F Caribbean Literature in the Crucible.